aws/aws-fpga/README.md

 <a name="sdaccel"></a>
 ## OpenCL Development Environment with Amazon EC2 F1 FPGA Instances to accelerate your C/C++ applications

-The OpenCL development enviroment allows customers to use OpenCL with Amazon EC2 F1 FPGA Instances to accelerate their C/C++ applications.
+The OpenCL development environment allows customers to use OpenCL with Amazon EC2 F1 FPGA Instances to accelerate their C/C++ applications.
 Software developers with little to no FPGA experience, will find a familiar development experience and now can use the cloud-scale availability of FPGAs to supercharge their applications.

 Kernels are expressed in OpenCL or C/C++ and accelerated by implementing them in custom FPGA hardware.
 In addition, the development environment from Xilinx called SDAccel allows the acceleration to be performed using pre-existing RTL designs.